 The industrial sector remained strong throughout the early days of the pandemic, and has since far exceeded its pre-pandemic buoyancy, gaining additional traction due to increased demand in the logistics sphere.

 The residential sector has shifted in focus as the demand for suburban and recreational property has enjoyed a strong boost, such that this sector has generally returned to very strong levels.
-In particular, BC has experienced unprecedented market lifts with robust demand pushing this sector throughout the province to new heights.
+In particular, British Columbia has experienced unprecedented market lifts with robust demand pushing this sector throughout the province to new heights.

 Other non-possessory rights in land include:

-Licences to use land are contractual, do not create an interest in land and generally do not grant exclusive possession.
+Licences to use land are contractual, do not create an interest in the land and generally do not grant exclusive possession.

 In Quebec, real estate is generally governed by the Civil Code of Quebec, which distinguishes between personal rights and real rights.